onflow/flow-cli/docs/configuration.md

 Using advanced format we can define `aliases`.
 Aliases define an address where the contract is already deployed for that specific network.
-In the example scenario below the contract `FungibleToken` would be imported from the address `9a0766d93b6608b7` when deploying to testnet network and address `ee82856bf20e2aa6` when deploying to testnet.
+In the example scenario below the contract `FungibleToken` would be imported from the address `9a0766d93b6608b7` when deploying to testnet network and address `ee82856bf20e2aa6` when deploying to the Flow emulator.
 We can specify aliases for each network we have defined.
 When deploying to testnet it is always a good idea to specify aliases for all the [common contracts](https://docs.onflow.org/core-contracts) that have already been deployed to the testnet.